How to Read a 10-K: The Only 5 Sections That Matter

 - How concentrated is the customer base?
 Losing one or two big customers could be fatal in some industries.

-- What does the competitive landscape look like?
-Are we talking commodity competition, network effects, heavy regulation?
+- What does the competitive picture look like?
+Commodity competition, network effects, heavy regulation?

-If you can’t explain the business model clearly after reading Item 1, you’re not ready to make a serious judgment about the stock.
-This is also the section that helps you decide whether this is a business you even want to spend more time on.
+If I can't explain the business model clearly after reading Item 1, I'm not ready to make a serious judgment about the stock.
+This section also helps me decide whether this is a business I even want to spend more time on.

 5. Related Party Transactions (Item 13)